peetw/foundation_postgres/streaming_replication.md

 ## Log-Shipping Standby Servers

-WAL archiving method for HA cluster.
+WAL archiving method for high-availability (HA) cluster.
 Primary server is in WAL archive mode.
 Standbys are in continuous recovery mode; reading and playing WAL logs from the WAL archive area of the primary server.
 Low performance impact on primary, low administration overhead.
 Supports both warm and hot standby.
+Warm standy does not allow any user to connect; hot standy allows users to connect, but only in read-only mode.

 Log-shipping architecture: